osrf/gazebo_tutorials/parallel/tutorial.md

 # Parallel Strategies
 Two strategies to parallelize physics have been implemented: island thread and position error correction thread.
-For more details about these two strategies results and analysis, please refer to the parallel physics reports on the Gazebo webpage.
+For more details about these two strategies results and analysis, please refer to the [parallel physics reports on the Gazebo webpage](http://gazebosim.org/assets/parallel_physics-1f40fad62e6878895798c9cb3261d92164a083c2fdbdb18a09d0891fafdc5230.pdf).

+Threading is enabled using SDFormat parameters:

+* `island_threads`: integer number of threads to use for island threading
+* `thread_position_correction`: flag to turn threading on for ODE quickstep position error correction

 ## Island Thread
 The first strategy attempts to parallelize simulation of non-interacting entities.